Pittsburgh Award

 Members of the Pittsburgh Section, or in exceptional cases, nonmembers, who have done work worthy of recognition toward increasing chemical knowledge, promoting the chemical industry, benefiting humanity, or advancing the Pittsburgh Section, are eligible for consideration.
 Nominations for the Pittsburgh Award are solicited from the membership of the Pittsburgh Section.
 Click here for the nomination packet.

 Nominations for the Pittsburgh Award are typically accepted through August 15 of the award year.
-Please submit nominations to the Chair-Elect, Alysia Mandato ([email protected]) of the section.
+Please submit nominations to the Chair-Elect of the section, Samuel Leung ([email protected]).

 2023 Recipient – Alexander Deiters